Tolga-Karahan/Python-Notlarim/README.md

 # Python-Tutorial
-I decided to learn Python for Machine Learning.
+I decided to learn Python for various purposes.